alexyandy2016/fractal/readme.md

 <a name="client"></a>
 ##Access API Endpoints from a Client

 Laravel is using method spoofing for `PUT|PATCH` and `DELETE` request, so your client should also request as so.
-For example if a client want to make a `PUT` request to `//host/api/v1/resource/1`, the client should send a `POST` request to the API endpoint with request body of `_method=put`.
+For example if a client want to make a `PUT` request to `//host/api/v1/resource/1`, the client should send a `POST` request to the API endpoint with additional request body of `_method=put`.

 Alternative way to achieve method spoofing in Laravel is using `X-HTTP-Method-Override` request header.
 The client has to send a POST request with `X-HTTP-Method-Override: PUT` header.